richjenks/stats/README.md

 > If you don't understand this bit you probably don't need it :)

-You can optionally pass the constants `Stats::Sample` or `Stats::POPULATION` as second parameters to determine whether your data is for a sample or a whole population:
+You can optionally pass the constants `Stats::SAMPLE` (default) or `Stats::POPULATION` as second parameters to determine whether your data is for a sample or a whole population:

 ```php
 Stats::variance([1, 2, 3, 4, 5], Stats::POPULATION)